Put on the green jersey: Ireland Inc.

 "Green jersey" can appear with the term Ireland Inc., which refers to Ireland behaving like a single company (and taking commercial decisions ahead of other decisions such as social, ethical, or risk).
 In this context, the term is most often invoked when refuting criticism of Ireland Inc. This was considered to be a factor in the lack of challenge and debate around the extreme build-up of leverage in the Celtic Tiger era (and for which the independent Irish Fiscal Advisory Council was created).

-An example was when Irish businessman Denis O'Brien, said in 2018 that the Dublin office market was in a “bubble”, which the Irish Taoiseach Leo Varadkar, publicly refuted that day, from the world economic forum in Davos.
+An example was when Irish businessman Denis O'Brien, said in 2018 that the Dublin office market was in a "bubble", which the Irish Taoiseach Leo Varadkar, publicly refuted that day, from the world economic forum in Davos.

 General use

 The term (and its derived terms), are also invoked as a call to put different interests aside in favour of taking a positive course of action for the Irish national interest.
 During the 2019 FAI controversies regarding CEO John Delaney, the term was invoked to overhaul the FAI's governance.
-In the 2019 European elections, it was invoked to show Ireland's commitment to Europe and rejection of a Brexit agenda.
+In the 2019 European elections, it was invoked to show Ireland's commitment to the European Union and rejection of a Brexit agenda.
 In April 2019, Irish European Commissioner, Phil Hogan, was quoted as describing Europe's support for Ireland's agenda in the Brexit negotiations as "wearing a green jersey".